nolearning/articles/courses/coursera_programming_languages.md

       if *e1* and *e2* have type int, then *e1 + e2* has type int.
   * Evaluation
     - if *e1* evaluates to *v1* and *e2* evaluates to *v2*, then *e1 + e2* evaluates to sum of *v1* and *v2*
+  * For variable bindings
+    - Type-check expression and extend *static environment*
+    - Evaluate expression and extend *dynamic environment*

 * Syntax vs. semantics vs. idioms vs. libraries vs. tools
 * ML basics (bindings, conditionals, records, functions)